aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/legend/_index.md

     // Setting the font color of the chart title to blue chart.GetTitle().GetFont().SetColor(Color::Blue());

-    // Move the legend to left
+    // Move the legend to the left chart.GetLegend().SetPosition(LegendPositionType::Left);
-    chart.GetLegend().SetPosition(LegendPositionType::Left);

     // Set font color of the legend